raviabeypaul/React-CRUD-Seacrh-Sample/README.md

 src/service - `Service that connects to Db / External Source`

 src/store - `This contains Reducers, Slices, Actions`

 src/utils - `This contains common util functions`

+src/data - `Default data json to be loaded`

+src/dtos - `Dtos that are used accross the application`

+src/styles - `Styling across the application`

+tests - `Playwright test cases`

 Your app is ready to be deployed!